tolauwae/phd-thesis/src/latch/latch.typ

 Aside from the instruction, each step contains a list of zero or more assertions.
 These assertions are used to perform checks on the result of the step's instruction.
-The result of an instruction is always of the #emph[Assertable] type shown in @lst.syntax.assertion, which is an object that contains any number of properties that are indexed by strings.
+The result of an instruction is always of the _Assertable_ type shown in @lst.syntax.assertion, which is an object that contains any number of properties that are indexed by strings.

-For each string-indexed property of an #emph[Assertable] result, a test step can contain one or more assertions.
+For each string-indexed property of an _Assertable_ result, a test step can contain one or more assertions.
 The interface of the assertions is shown in @lst.syntax.assertion.
 The Assertions represent a check over a single property of the assertable object, specified by their string index.
 The assertions over the object's properties follow the $mono("Expect")$ interface, also shown in @lst.syntax.assertion.